xiaoransun/xiaoransun.github.io/index.md

 ### Xiaoran Sun (孙潇然)

 Welcome to my website!
 I am a PhD candidate in Human Development and Family Studies at the Pennsylvania State University.
-My graduate minor is Social Data Analytics, under the traineeship in Big Data Social Science (Grant DGE-1144860) funded by the <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=1144860">National Science Foundation</a>.
+My graduate minor is Social Data Analytics, under the traineeship in Big Data Social Science-IGRERT (Grant DGE-1144860) funded by the <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=1144860">National Science Foundation</a>.
 I started my graduate program study in August, 2015 and expect to obtain my Ph.D. in Summer, 2019. <br/>

 My research interests: <br/>
 (1) Adolescents’ and young adults’ educational achievement and career development, with a specific focus on the role of gender and family dynamics in youth development and achievement among families from different sociocultural backgrounds; <br/>